AntonioND/libdsf/readme.md

 Currently, only fonts with one single PNG file are supported.

+It supports drawing text as a bunch of quads, or generating a texture with the text rendered by software so that it can be loaded as a texture and drawn as one quad.

+The software rendering routines support all NDS texture formats except for Tex4x4 compressed textures.

 ## 2. Install

 Simply run this to build and install the library in your BlocksDS environment: